Incident Command System (ICS)

 The Incident Command System (ICS) is a flexible and scalable framework that can be used in any scale of disaster planning, response, and recovery.

-5 main functions of ICS
+5 Main Functions of ICS

 1. Incident Command